Praveenanagaraji22/Ex.No-2-b-Font-Size/README.md

  ```
 /*
 Program to Develop an application that uses Font Size using Android Studio .
-Developed by: Praveena N
+Developed by: PRAVEENA N
 RegisterNumber:  212222040122
 */
 ```